 3. The EMT needs to receive feedback on a message it presents to others.

 True False

-4. Communication by an ir nsurance company is external or nly.
+4. Communication by an insurance company is external on ly.

 True False

-5. Internal communication employees. plays an active part in commur nicating culture and brand to al
+5. Internal communication plays an active part in communemployees. icating culture and brand to all

 True False

-C ompliance and Co ntrol
+Co ompliance and Control

-1. There are two primary p urposes for insurance regulation .
+1. There are two primary purposes for insurance regulation .
 Name them.

-a)
+a

-b)
+b

-2. its can be conducted by the inst ternal audits are more likely to r
+2. Insurance company audits can be conducted by the insuexternal organization.
+Internal audits are more likely to nearforming within the prescribed limits.
+Audits conducts neasure if the carrier is